publiccodenet/about/activities/staff-information/sickness.md

 ### Reintegration management

-The case manager is the main contact person between the sick employee and the director.
-Updates are send regularly.
-It's important that the percentage of sickness vs reintegration hours are tracked in the insurance portal.
-E.g. if an employee is working 20% this means they are sick for 80%.
-This needs to be kept up-to-date as the insurance pay-out is based on the percentage of sickness.
+The ARBO service case manager is the main contact person between the sick employee and the director, and will send updates regularly.
+It's important to track the percentage of sickness vs reintegration hours in the insurance portal.
+For example, if an employee is working 20%, this means they are sick for 80%.
+This needs to be kept up-to-date as the insurance payout is based on the percentage of sickness.

 After a certain amount of time, approx. 1.5 months after the initial sickness report, the insurance company will request payslips of the sick employee to prepare for the insurance pay-out.
 The director will receive a mail about this.
 [The payslips are available for admins in Tentoo](https://about.publiccode.net/activities/tool-management/tentoo.html).